frankzhao/SubmissionApp2/README.md

 ```

 ##Ada
 The Ada compilation module runs on GNAT 2015.
 Simple command line unit tests are supported to compare executing with specific command line arguments with `stdout`.
-The compare operator is `shouldbe`.
+The compare operator is `==`.

 Example:
 ```
-param shouldbe Hello World!
+param == Hello World!
 ```

 This will execute `./filename param` and check that the program output is equal to "Hello World!"

 ##Chapel
 The Chapel compilation module runs on `chpl` v1.11.0.
-Like the Ada module, the compare operator is `shouldbe`, and will be passed as command line parameters.
+Like the Ada module, the compare operator is `==`, and will be passed as command line parameters.

 Example:
 ```
---var=param shouldbe Hello World!
+--var=param == Hello World!
 ```

 This will execute `./filename --var=param` and check that the program output is equal to "Hello World!"